CloseClose

 Strong Bones and Teeth

-A vitamin deficiency can cause weakening of the bones and teeth, leading to osteoporosis.
-The body needs vitamin B12 to increase the blood flow to the bones and bone formation.
+Vitamin deficiency can damage bones and teeth, leading to osteoporosis.
+The body needs vitamin B12 to increase blood flow and promote bone formation.

 Vision Preservation

-Everyone knows that good nutrition is essential to health.
-However, did you know that the proper nutrients could help prevent a plethora of medical conditions, such as osteoporosis, dementia, cardiovascular disease and allergies?
-B vitamins alleviate stress, relieve PMS symptoms and help with depression.
+Vitamins B2, B,6, and B12 can improve eyesight and prevent several, including macular degeneration and glaucoma.
+Additionally, these vitamins can increase tear production, so those suffering know that good nutrition is essential to health.
+However, did you know that protection prevents many conditions, such as osteoporosis, dementia, cardiovascular disease, and allergies?
+B vitamins alleviate stress, relieve PMS symptoms, and help with depression.

 Comments